Bertini type results and their applications: Lefschetz theorem for normal varieties

 \begin{thm} Let $X$ be a normal projective variety, of dimension at least two, defined over an algebraically closed field $\mathbf k$.
-Then for general ample hypersurface $Y\,\subset\, X$ of high enough degree, the induced homomorphism $\pi^N(Y)\,\longrightarrow\, \pi^N(X)$ is surjective (faithfully flat). \end{thm}
+Let $Q$ and $Q_P$ be as in Proposition \ref{proQ} and Then for a general ample hypersurface $Y\,\subset\, X$ of degree greater than $d$, the induced homomorphism $\pi^N(Y)\,\longrightarrow\, \pi^N(X)$ is surjective (faithfully flat). \end{thm}